 A pre-pharmacy program is a series of courses that satisfy the prerequisites for admission to a pharmacy school.

-These courses can be offered at any accredited institution and typically require two years to complete.
+These courses can be offered at any accredited institution and typically require two to three years to complete.
 The actual Doctor of Pharmacy Degree must be earned from an accredited pharmacy school, typically requiring an additional four years.
 The specific courses required vary from pharmacy school to pharmacy school so you must carefully consider this fact as you plan your course of study.
 Your pre-pharmacy advisor is your greatest source of help in this endeavor.
 In general the pre-pharmacy curriculum includes a strong background in the sciences and mathematics as well as varied courses in the arts and humanities.

 Course grades as well as the sequence in which courses are taken in the pre-pharmacy program can determine whether or not a student will be successful in acceptance into a pharmacy school.
 Pharmacy schools typically only enroll one class each year and that class might be limited to 110-130 students.
 Competition for those seats is strong so preparation is mandatory.
 In most cases a pre-pharmacy student applies to pharmacy schools (note the plural) in the summer or early fall of their second year.
 It is important to note that the first indicator evaluated by the admissions personnel is your academic GPA, always keep that in mind.
 Most pharmacy schools also require scores on the PCAT, a standardized exam, which is also taken in the fall of that second year.
 In order to do well on that test the first chemistry and biology series should have been completed, as well as most of the math.
 Once again, the pre-pharmacy advisor will be of great help in the scheduling of your courses.